 From an employer’s perspective, Settlement Agreements allow the employer to be assured that the employee has left in a clean manner and limits any exposure to any unnecessary litigation.
 In addition, it affords you as an employer the opportunity to acknowledge and show appreciation for the service of the employee.

-If you are an employer who is in the difficult position of having to make redundancies, then Wosskow Brown’s experienced team are on hand to guide you through every step of the process, from ensuring the redundancy procedures are fair to drafting any Settlement Agreements that may be required.
+If you are an employer who is in the difficult position of having to make redundancies, then Wosskow Brown’s experienced employment law solicitors are on hand to guide you through every step of the process, from ensuring the redundancy procedures are fair to drafting any Settlement Agreements that may be required.